Ebuube/Captain-Logs/README.md

 ### **📌 How to Maintain the Log Efficiently**
 - **Automate timestamps**: Use VS Code snippets or GitHub Actions to automate log creation.
 - **Use Commit Messages**: Write meaningful commit messages like `"docs: Add log for 2025-03-04"`
 - **Review Periodically**: At the end of each month or quarter, review past logs to track progress.

----

-This approach keeps your logs clean, organized, and useful for documentation.
-Let me know if you want an actual GitHub template for this setup!